-These are general basic tips aimed at the beginner photographer starting out with a point and shoot or entry level dslr camera.
+These are general basic tips aimed at the beginner photographer starting out with a point and shoot or entry level dslr camera on how to take better photo’s.
 In the future I might write some additional posts on more advanced techniques and more in depth articles for advanced camera users, particularly in relation to equine photography, but for the moment I am just focusing on the basic information aimed at helping new photographers take better photos.

 How to take sharp in focus photos:

 These are the things that need to be taken into consideration if you are having problems with taking photos that are nicely focused.
 Some of these points apply whether you have a point and shoot or a DSLR camera and some of these points such as aperture and shutter speed require significant further in depth study.

 - Make sure you are not too close for the camera to focus.

 - Check the focus point is locked on subject before taking photo